electricitymaps/brick/README.md

 Then, for each folder that you'd like to build/deploy, you can create a BUILD.yaml file that describes the dependencies and the build/deploy steps.
 Each step is cached and will only re-run if the commands change, or if the input change.
+`brick` automatically detects dependencies by searching for inputs intersecting outputs of another build, and triggers the apprioriate build dependencies as needed.

 This is an example of the configuration used to build the Tomorrow website to Github Pages: